Sobolev $(p,q)$-extension operators and Neumann eigenvalues

 The norm of the operator $\varphi^\ast$ is estimated as $\|\varphi^\ast\| \leq K_{p,q}(\varphi;\Omega)$. \end{thm}

 This theorem in the case $p=q=n$ was proved in the work \cite{VG75}.
 The general case $1\leq q\leq p<\infty$ was proved in \cite{U93} where the weak change of variables formula \cite{H93} was used (see, also the case $n<q=p<\infty$ in \cite{V88}).
-The limiting case $p=\infty$ was considered in \cite{GU10}.

-In the case $p=q=n$ the mappings generate which bounded composition operators on Sobolev spaces coincide with quasiconformal mappings \cite{VG75}.
+In the case \(p=q=n\), the mappings that generate bounded composition operators on Sobolev spaces coincide with quasiconformal mappings \cite{VG75}.
 By this reasons homeomorphisms $\varphi:\Omega\to\widetilde{\Omega}$ satisfying conditions of Theorem~\ref{CompTh} are called weak $(p,q)$-quasiconformal mappings \cite{VU98}.
 In the case $p=q$ such mappings are called weak $p$-quasiconformal mappings \cite{GGR95}.

 In the case of weak $(p,q)$-quasiconformal mappings, the following composition duality theorem was proved in \cite{U93} (see, also \cite{GU19}).

 \begin{thm} Let a homeomorphism $\varphi:\Omega\to\widetilde{\Omega}$ between two domains $\Omega$ and $\widetilde{\Omega}$ generate a bounded composition operator